peerreynders/solid-start-todomvc-kcd-v2/README.md

 type NewTodo = ReturnType<typeof makeNewTodo>;
 ```
-The `id` is temporary (assigned client side) and replaced server side with a permanent one when the `todo` is persisted. `title` is the proposed title pending server side approval. `message` holds the error message when a `NewTodo` fails server side validation. `NewTodos` submitted but not yet persisted (`pending`, not `completed`) are also represented as a `TodoView`:
+The `id` is temporary (assigned client side) and replaced server side with a permanent one when the `todo` is persisted. `title` is the proposed title pending server side validation. `message` holds the error message when a `NewTodo` fails server side validation. `NewTodos` submitted but not yet persisted (`pending`, not `completed`) are also represented as a `TodoView`:

 ```TypeScript
 const view = {